yoni2k/data-science-ml-dl-mnist/DETAILED STEPS.md

 - Wait for results of 4 layers with higher width than 300
 - Wait for results of 5 layers with different parameters

+# Conclusions 43 - 5 layer - (tanh, relu, relu) widths and batches  200, 200
+- Goal: Saw that it's one of the best options in 5 layers, so tried it locally
+- Test accuracy: .982-.983 - not as good as what I have with 4 layers
+### Conclusions going forward:
+- So far the option with 4 layers is best